valkey-io/valkey-rfc/Bloom.md

 * Popularity (More Crate Downloads / GitHub Stars)

 https://crates.io/crates/bloomfilter was chosen as it provides all the required APIs for controlling a bloom filter.
 This library has also been stable through the releases.
+It uses SipHash as the hashing algorithm ([SipHasher13](https://docs.rs/siphasher/latest/siphasher/sip128/struct.SipHasher13.html)).

 Certain libraries (e.g. fastbloom) are no longer compatible with older versions (after updates) resulting in serialization / deserialization incompatibility.